Iiiggs/iiiggs.github.io/goals.md

 **Steps:**
 1. Brainstorm and capture ideas from team on how to make MCoE special
 2. Review ideas with leadership
-3. Find teammates to help own implementation  of approved ideas
+3. Find teammates to help own impelementation of approved ideas
 4. Continue to validate direction with team on regular basis

 **Milestones:**